Creative and practical approaches for schools

 Building on children's class study of Romeo and Juliet, Jane led a fantastic drama-based session with our Year 5s which had them all enthusiastically participating.
 She used a variety of different techniques to engage all the children with re-telling the story and showing their understanding of plot and character.
 She taught us some stage combat techniques and every child was eager to participate and work collaboratively to show their understanding.
 What more could you ask than children wanting to read another Shakespeare play and looking forward to learning more about him at secondary school?
 An excellent workshop.

 Year 5 Class Teacher

 and honour the life and work of writer and illustrator

 Judith Kerr (1923 – 2019)

 This competition is now closed.

 Altogether I received 65 entries from KS1 children and 73 from KS2 children, from eight schools across Brighton and East Sussex.
-It was a delight to read all the entries and I both laughed and felt moved by some of the children's writing.
+It was a delight to read all the entries - I laughed, gasped and felt moved by the children's writing.
 Please find below some information about the winning entries.

 Runner up - £10 National Book Token